NetSPI/ESC/README.md

 * Crashes when you type ctrl+c

 # Thank You
+Below is a list of people who tested out esc and/or provided .net development guidance.
+Thanks for all the help!
-- Alexander Leary (@0xbadjuju) for developing DAFT and giving me hours of .net guidance :)
+- Alexander Leary (@0xbadjuju)
-- Ivan Da Silva   (@humble_desser) for testing and feedback
+- Ivan Da Silva   (@humble_desser)
-- Josh Weber      () for testing and feedback
+- Josh Weber      ()
-- Kevin Robertson (@kevin_robertson) for testing / development advice
+- Kevin Robertson (@kevin_robertson)